monireach2480/monireach2480/README.md

 # 💫 About Me:
-Motivated full-stack developer and AI/ML engineer pursuing a Bachelor of Science in Information and Communications Technology at the American University of Phnom Penh.
-Skilled in building modern, secure, and responsive web applications using MERN stack, Spring Boot, and cloud deployment.
-Eager to contribute technical skills, creativity, and strong problem-solving abilities to real-world projects.<br>
+Motivated full-stack developer and AI/ML engineer pursuing a Bachelor of Science in Information and Communications Technology at the American University of Phnom Penh.<br>

 ## 🌐 Socials: